 Escort Duty and Caravan Protection

-Pirate Suppression (Wako)
+Pirate Suppression (Wokou)

 The Relationship Between Samurai and Merchants

 Despite the Confucian social hierarchy that placed samurai above merchants, the two classes were deeply interdependent.
 Merchants needed samurai for protection; samurai needed merchants to convert their rice stipends into cash and to supply the luxury goods that supported their status.
 Many powerful merchant houses (such as the Mitsui and Sumitomo, which later became conglomerates) originated as suppliers to samurai lords.
 In exchange for protection, merchants paid tolls, offered gifts, and sometimes provided loans to cash-strapped samurai.
-Some daimyo even appointed samurai as commercial agents to manage trade for their domains—blurring the line between warrior and merchant.
+Some daimyo even appointed samurai as commercial agents to manage trade for their domains — blurring the line between warrior and merchant.

 Impact on Japan's Commercial Growth